 All these national, made up holidays celebrated on social media make me laugh.
 But I do personally connect with some of them, especially National Rainbow Baby Day on August 22nd.
 For those who don’t know, a rainbow baby is a baby born after loss (miscarriage, stillbirth, or loss of a baby).
 The rainbow after a storm.

 About two and half years later, I got pregnant for the third time.
 Most OBGYNs will not make the first prenatal appointment until about eight weeks so I impatiently waited for that first scan.
-I was really thinking I wouldn’t miscarry again, but in that first ultrasound the heart rate was slow and the fetus was measuring very small.
-I miscarried a few weeks later, but mentally and physically I knew what to expect this time around and took the measures I needed to help me process and heal.
+But in that first ultrasound the heart rate was slow and the fetus was measuring very small.
+I miscarried a few weeks later and needed surgery (D&C).
+But mentally and physically I knew what to expect and I took the measures I needed to help me process and heal.
 Thankfully I was able to get pregnant again a few months later.
-Even though I couldn’t even think about the pregnancy and connect with the baby until I was about 20 weeks (or halfway through this pregnancy), I’m so excited to give birth to my second rainbow baby boy any day now.

 While I’m so incredibly thankful and lucky to have two healthy pregnancies, I do allow myself time and space to indulge and complain; to do whatever it is I need to do in order to make it through a – quite frankly – miserable pregnancy both emotionally and physically.
 I also try hard not to compare myself to others; I know there are other women who have had more miscarriages, women who have hyperemesis gravidarum their entire pregnancies, women who don’t have trouble getting pregnant, and women who love being pregnant.
 But I have to remind myself that everyone’s experience is unique, including yours and your partner’s (if applicable).